 Apply rosy cheeks to either side of the wooden bead angel head using a cotton swab and blush from the dollar store.

 Tie a length of skinny gold ribbon around the angel’s neck and finish with a bow.
 Trim ribbon ends with scissors.

 Draw in small ovals for eyes with the fine tip of a permanent black marker.

 Cut a gold tinsel chenille stem in half with scissors.
-Wrap stem around your finger to create a circle, leaving a one inch long straight section, then twist to secure.
+Wrap the stem around your finger to create a circle, leaving a one-inch long straight section, then twist to secure.
 Attach the angel’s halo to the back of the wooden bead head.